lowagner/pynances/README.md

 pynances.py
 -----------

-This is a nice user interface to mbf.py, which allows you to edit your bills and income directly, as well as see your finances visually.
+This is a nice user interface to `mbf.py`, which allows you to edit your bills and income directly, as well as see your finances visually.

-When you first enter pynances.py, you can go through the Category list by using arrow up/down keys, or by hitting k,j keys.
+When you first enter `pynances.py`, you can go through the Category list by using arrow up/down keys, or by hitting `k`,`j` keys.
 Press tab to switch to the Account list, which you can navigate similarly.

-You can exit pynances.py by hitting escape, or by getting to the command line and typing any word that starts with q, e.g. quit.
+You can exit `pynances.py` by hitting escape, or by getting to the command line and typing any word that starts with q, e.g. quit.

-You can access the pynances command line by hitting `:`, `;`, or `/`.
+You can access the command line by hitting `:`, `;`, or `/`.
 Available commands:

 + `e(dit) ASDF` - edit the file ASDF in the current YYYY/mm directory.